 Over a course of several months, investigators sift through evidence, consult with Board members, and review regulations and industry practices before drafting key findings, root causes and recommendations.
 During the process, investigators may confer with plant managers, workers, labor groups, and other government authorities.
 The investigative process generally takes six to twelve months to complete, and a draft report is then submitted to the Board for consideration.
 Reports may be adopted through a written vote of the Board or in a formal public meeting near the incident site or in Washington, DC.

 In addition to investigations of specific accidents, the Board is authorized to conduct investigations of more general chemical accident hazards, whether or not an accident has already occurred.
 In 2002, the Board's first hazard investigation on reactive chemicals reviewed more than 150 serious accidents involving uncontrolled chemical reactions in industry.
 This investigation led to new recommendations to OSHA and EPA for regulatory changes.
-A second hazard investigation on combustible dusts is now in progress.
+A second hazard investigation on combustible dusts was completed in 2006.

 Both accident investigations and hazard investigations lead to new safety recommendations, which are the Board's principal tool for achieving positive change.
 Recommendations are issued to government agencies, companies, trade associations, labor unions, and other groups.
 Implementation of each safety recommendation is tracked and monitored by CSB staff.
 When recommended actions have been completed satisfactorily, the recommendation may be closed by a Board vote.